 The typical phase diagram of HTSC's is shown in Fig. 1.8.
-Near zero doping, the material is an antiferromagnetic (AFM) insulator, where the spins are arranged anti-parallel to one another on adjacent copper atoms in the $\text{CuO}2$ layers.
-In hole-doped materials, by increasing the doping the AFM ordering is destroyed.
-Below $T_c$ and for adequate doping, the superconducting (SC) state is achieved.
-The doping level that yields the maximum $T_c$ for a given HTSC material is called optimal doping $(p_o)$ .
-The region below (above) $p_o$ is called the underdoped (overdoped) region.
-In the underdoped (UD) phase with $p < p_o$ , the material is in a poor metallic state showing strong two-dimensional (2-D) anisotropy.
-This phase is characterized by an intriguing feature of the HTSC's, namely the so-called pseudogap state (PG), where a partial gap opens up in the excitation spectrum below a characteristic temperature $T^$ [23].
+Near zero doping, the material is an antiferromagnetic (AFM) insulator, where the spins are arranged anti-parallel to one another on adjacent copper atoms in the CuO_2 layers.
+In hole-doped materials, by increasing the doping, the AFM ordering is destroyed.
+Below T_c and for adequate doping, the superconducting (SC) state is achieved.
+The doping level that yields the maximum T_c for a given HTSC material is called optimal doping (p_o) .
+The region below (above) p_o is called the underdoped (overdoped) region.
+In the underdoped (UD) phase with $p < p_o$, the material is in a poor metallic state showing strong 2D anisotropy.
+This phase is characterized by an intriguing feature of the HTSC's, namely the so-called pseudogap state (PG), where a partial gap opens up in the excitation spectrum below a characteristic temperature T^ [25].
 The normal-state of the strongly overdoped regime is believed to be more or less a "Fermi liquid" (FL), i.e. a conventional metallic state.
-The applicability of the FL theory is questionable in the region close to the optimal doping where the so-called marginal FL theory seems more appropriate [24].
-The phase diagram of the electron-doped side of Fig. 1.8 looks similar to hole doping, however the AFM long-range order is robust up to higher doping than the hole-doped side, and the maximum $T_c$ is substantially lower.
+The applicability of the FL theory is questionable in the region close to the optimal doping where the so-called marginal FL theory seems more appropriate [26].
+The phase diagram of the electron-doped side of Fig. 1.8 looks similar to hole doping, however the AFM long-range order is robust up to higher doping than the hole-doped side, and the maximum T_c is substantially lower.